atreyasha/i3-balance-workspace/docs/develop.md

     2.  re-think necessity of timeout function -\> or find easy cross-platform alternative

+    3.  use more pythonic evaluations for variables and lengths in if-statements

 3.  replace while loop with deterministic for loop in recursive adjustment